elli82/elli82/README.md

 - 👋 Hi, I’m @elli82, Elin that is.
 - 👀 I’m interested in animals, horse-riding, skiing, a good glass of wine, to make life matter.
-- 🌱 I’m currently learning C#.
+- 🌱 I’m currently learning C#, HTML, CSS and Javascript.
+The plan is to become full-stack!

 <!---
 elli82/elli82 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.